-Women who have an altered gene related to breast cancer and who have had breast cancer in one breast have an increased risk of developing breast cancer in the other breast.
-These women also have an increased risk of developing ovarian cancer, and may have an increased risk of developing other cancers.
-Men who have an altered gene related to breast cancer also have an increased risk of developing this disease.
+Women who have certain gene mutations, such as a BRCA1 or BRCA2 mutation, have an increased risk of breast cancer.
+Also, women who have had breast cancer in one breast have an increased risk of developing breast cancer in the other breast.
+These women also have an increased risk of ovarian cancer, and may have an increased risk of other cancers.
+Men who have a mutated gene related to breast cancer also have an increased risk of this disease.
 For more information, see the PDQ summary on Male Breast Cancer Treatment.

 Possible signs of breast cancer include a lump or change in the breast.

 Breast cancer may cause any of the following signs and symptoms.
 Check with your doctor if you have any of the following problems: